Updated: Jul 7, 2022

 You could become pregnant while employed

-You have a medical complications or a condition related to your pregnancy; or
+You have medical complications or a condition related to your pregnancy; or

 You had an abortion, or are thinking of having an abortion.

-The federal law against pregnancy discrimination in the workplace states that you cannot be terminated, rejected for a promotion, given lesser work related assignments, or forced to take leave of absence for being pregnant.
+The federal law against pregnancy discrimination in the workplace states that you cannot be terminated, rejected for a promotion, given lesser work-related assignments, or forced to take a leave of absence for being pregnant.

 Harassment in the workplace due to pregnancy is also not allowed under the PDA and ADA.
 You should immediately report any type of harassment to HR and document any type of harassment.
 Follow your employer's protocol procedures for reporting harassment at work.
 Your employer is required by law to take action to prevent it from happening again.

 The Equal Employment Opportunity Commission (EEOC) may assist you in deciding the next course of action.
-You should also consult with a Los Angeles Employment Lawyer specialized in pregnancy discrimination.
-You must file a charge within 180 days of the alleged discrimination in order to take legal action, it is best to consult with a qualified Los Angeles Employment Lawyer.
+You should also consult with a Los Angeles employment lawyer specializing in pregnancy discrimination.
+You must file a charge within 180 days of the alleged discrimination in order to take legal action, it is best to consult with a qualified pregnancy discrimination lawyer in California.

 Maternity & Parental Leave